webplatformco/project-class-partials/README.md

 In most languages the inheritance chain is a separate concept and is unaffected by partials.

 The languages where partials affect `super`are:
-- [Python mixins](#python-mixins) (multiple inheritance, not actual partials)
+- [Python](#python-multiple-inheritance) (multiple inheritance, no actual partials)
 - [Scala mixins](#scala-mixins) (`super` resolves in a method-specific way)
 - [Ruby mixins](#ruby-mixins) (`super` resolves to the same _method_ up the chain)

-Pros of 2:
+Pros of piggybacking on inheritance:
-- Piggybacks on existing language primitives and thus can be implemented as syntactic sugar.
-- Execution order, conflicts, are all well defined, and no new primitives are needed.
+- Existing language primitives just work.
+Execution order, conflict resolution, etc. are all well defined.
-- `instanceof` just works to test whether a class implements a given mixin.
+- `instanceof` could be made to just work for testing whether a class implements a given partial (depending on how the feature is designed — e.g. with subclass factories it doesn’t currently work).

-Cons of 2:
+Cons:
-- Mixes behavior and identity, which is exactly what we're trying to avoid.
+- Conflates behavior and identity, which is exactly what we're trying to avoid.
 The inheritance chain is polluted and no longer makes sense to traverse.
-- Feels more obtrusive, since a mixin may be implementing a rather minor utility.
+- Feels more obtrusive, since even including a rather minor utility has a major effect in the inheritance chain.
-- Easy to accidentally shadow in conflicts.
+- Easy to accidentally shadow in naming conflicts.
+- Slight compat risk when adopting a new mixin, in case any class consumers were depending on the inheritance chain

-### 4. Do mixins operate on their own state or the full instance?
+### 4. Do partials operate on their own state or the full composed instance?

 This is intrinsically linked to the previous question.
 For many cases, this distinction does not matter.
-But suppose you have two mixins, each defining an `init()` method, which is called at a certain point to perform some initialization tasks and needs to be called on both the current instance and its superclass:
+But suppose you have two partials, each defining an `init()` method, which is called at a certain point to perform some initialization tasks and needs to be called on both the current instance and its superclass:

 ```js
 class M1 {